 Favorite food: It changes…but right now I am craving the “Oyster Po’boy” at Brenda’s French Soul Food.

-Favorite movie: The Inception
+Favorite movie: Inception

 Favorite TV show: Game of Thrones

 Greatest accomplishment: My greatest accomplishment would probably the adoption of a healthier and more active lifestyle.
 During the three years that I worked at KPMG, I traveled non-stop from January to July every year.
 I was not used to being stationary for long periods of time and eating out three meals a day, so I gained a lot of weight.
 It finally hit me in 2012 that I really needed to change my diet and to find time to exercise regularly even when I am on the road.
 It was a life changing experience that made me realize how important it was to be healthy.